devproca/sql-dev-day/README.md

 <details><summary>Hint</summary><p>

-the `upper` function can be used to uppercase values. e.g. UPPER(column_name) *order by* clause can be used to order results
+the `upper` function can be used to uppercase values. e.g. UPPER(column_name) the `order by` clause can be used to order results

 </p></details>